 What is a blog tour?

 A blog tour is very much like a traditional book tour, where the author would go from town to town to sign their books and meet new readers; except this time, you go from blog to blog.
 There are countless fiction and non-fiction blogs that have emerged in the past few years, all written by passionate readers who want to share their love of books with other readers.
 They post book reviews, launch announcements and interviews with their favorite authors.
+At Reedsy, we've compiled a comprehensive list of over 250 book review blogs, which authors can browse by genre.
 If you hire a publicist for a blog tour, they will “pitch” your book to a series of blogs that fit your story.
 They will work with the bloggers who are interested to schedule your virtual appearances on their blogs in the form of interviews, live Q&As, or book reviews.
 A blog tour can be particularly demanding.
 With your publicist, you will have to work on your “pitch”, write up answers for the interviews, and promote the reviews you receive on social media, all that during a short period of time (right around your launch).
 But where can you find a professional publicist with the right blogger connections and expertise to get you the coverage your book deserves?

 Why can’t I do this myself?